Jumping gene flash: horizontal transfer is a major evolution driver

 Study of 759 species finds derided mechanism in fact exerts substantial influence.
 Stephen Fleischfresser reports.

-It isn’t supposed to happen according to one of the central tenets biology, but it does.
+It isn’t supposed to happen according to one of the central tenets of biology, but it does.
 Now, for the first time, researchers have tried to ascertain how often genes jump from one species to another and just how much of an impact this has had on evolutionary history.

 The concept known as the Weismann Barrier in biology posits that genetic information only passes from sex cells (such as sperm and ova) to body cells.
 This means that genetic information only passes vertically from parent to offspring and genetic novelty is mostly created by recombination and mutation: the environment can’t create inheritable changes and genetic information can’t be introduced from another individual, let alone another species.